H4PE0N/Competitive-Programming/Competitive-Program-Folder/Competitive-Functions-Program-6/README.md

 This program have functions that  calculates  probability,  it
 has functions that calculates things like typical, average and
 common value.
 Every  function  here,  has  it's  own  testing
-function in the other folder.
+function in the other folder: [Competitive-Functions-Testing-6](./Competitive-Testing-Folder/Competitive-Functions-Testing-6)

 Here is a list of all the functions that is  in  the  program: